Nutrition and Addiction

 A balanced diet produces the “feel good” brain chemical serotonin.
 When your teen feels better overall, they are less likely to turn to drugs or alcohol.

-Teen drug rehab facilities are increasingly aware that nutrition has a significant impact on recovery and pay close attention to their patients’ diets.
+Rehab facilities are increasingly aware that nutrition has a significant impact on recovery and pay close attention to their patients’ diets.
 Some treatment centers even have onsite chefs and nutrition support, and some include nutrition education in their programs.
 That way, patients can learn healthy eating skills to take with them when their treatment program is over.

 Recovery is hard work, and so is learning to eat differently.
 An effective drug or alcohol rehab plan will help your child honor their body and nourish it well.